ai4co/real-routing-nco/README.md

-> Note: we are currently finalizing the repository.
-Stay tuned!

 ### 🗺️ Problem
 Most NCO methods use simplified routing with 2D Euclidean distance.
 This is not realistic for real-world applications which can have complex 1) _distance matrices_ and 2) _duration matrices_ between locations because of road networks, traffic, and more.